 White-winged Ducks generally feed by dabbling.
 They dine on aquatic vegetation as well as small animals like snails or small fish.
 These somewhat secretive birds have nocturnal tendencies and usually feed at night.

-White-winged Ducks face population threats and the conservation status for the species is Endangered as of November 2013.
+White-winged Ducks face population threats.
 Habitat loss has led to fragmentation of the population, which further threatens the species.